grkrajewski/foodpairing-frontend/README.md

 - you can comment compositions and also give feedback to the comments.
   In the future I will develop the API, adding new functionalities to it.

-Backend project link: https://github.com/grkrajewski/foodpairing-backend - port: 8080
+Backend project link: https://github.com/grkrajewski/foodpairing-backend - port: 8080 <br />
 Frontend project link: https://github.com/grkrajewski/foodpairing-frontend - port: 8081

 Either backend and fronted application should be downloaded and run locally.
 The project is based on local MySQL database.